ggunes01/ProcX-Advanced-Process-Manager/README.md

 # ProcX - Advanced Linux Process Manager

 ProcX is a command-line process manager written in C for Linux systems.
-It was developed as a semester project for the **Operating Systems** course in the 3rd year of Computer Engineering.
+It was developed as a semester project for the **Operating Systems** course in the 3rd year of Software Engineering.

 The project demonstrates core operating system concepts such as process creation, inter-process communication (IPC), synchronization, multithreading, and signal handling.